sebleier/django-redis-cache/docs/api.rst

     :param key: Location of the value
     :param default: Value to return if key does not exist in cache.
-    :rtype: Value what was cached.
+    :rtype: Value that was cached.

 .. function:: add(self, key, value[, timeout=None]):